Ebola is resurfacing in eastern Congo

 Eastern Congo is currently experiencing an Ebola outbreak.
 The World Health Organization (WHO) declared a public health emergency after several cases were confirmed in the provinces of Ituri and North Kivu.

-On May 21, the first confirmed case was also reported in South Kivu, in Kabare, right in the heart of Mamas for Africa’s area of operation.
+In addition, 3 cases were identified in South Kivu, including 1 fatality, right in the heart of Mamas for Africa’s area of operation.

 The situation is causing great concern.
-Rwanda temporarily closed the border crossings with Goma and Bukavu, which contributed to panic among the population.
-Meanwhile, several deaths have already been recorded in Ituri.
+Rwanda and Uganda are closing their borders, which has led to panic among the population.

 (Continue reading below the photo)